JDIZM/node-express-firebase-mongodb/README.md

 https://www.typescriptlang.org/docs/handbook/esm-node.html

-This project has been setup to use esm node.
-This allows us to use es6 imports in node.
+This project has been setup to use ESM Node.
+This allows us to use ES6 imports in Node.

-This uses [tsx](https://github.com/esbuild-kit/tsx) as a dev server and [pkgroll](https://github.com/privatenumber/pkgroll) to build the project.
+This uses [tsx](https://github.com/esbuild-kit/tsx) as a dev server and [pkgroll](https://github.com/privatenumber/pkgroll) to bundle and build the project.

 ## Setup